Triforce! Mailbag Special #52: Senile old farts forget where they are

 It's a funny.

-But they gained power by beating the shit out of the neighboring tribes from Cuzco and then assimilating their culture and religion to a war.
+They gained power by beating the shit out of the neighboring tribes from Cuzco and then assimilating their culture and religion to avoid

 in South America somewhere.